 Treatment of Intertrochanteric Fractures

-Non Operative Treatment has very limited role in management of intertrochanteric fractures.
+Non-Operative treatment has a very limited role in the management of intertrochanteric fractures.

 Total hip arthroplasty has a limited role in treatment and is still evolving.
 It could be used in very osteoporotic skeleton or as salvage of failed surgery.